FAQ – Frequently Asked Questions

-Dr. Madera is one of very few surgeons in the U.S. who performs regenerative procedures (also called “stem cell” procedures) for spine degenerative disease.
+Dr. Madera is one of very few surgeons in the U.S. who performs biological/cell treatment procedures for spine degenerative disease.
 These procedures can be done alone or in combination with the most state of the art and least invasive surgeries.
 Detailed discussion with Dr. Madera will help the two of you determine the best plan for your specific situation.

 Regenerative procedures can be done instead of surgery, or they can be combined with a smaller surgical procedure to spare you a larger surgery.

 What is preparation for surgery and recovery from surgery like?

 At Austin Integrative Spine, Dr. Madera uses a pre- and post-operative protocol employing the latest evidence based mind-body methods and full health optimization in order to speed your healing and minimize stress and pain.
 You will receive instruction on diet, daily physical and mental practices, and non-narcotic medications and supplements to prepare you for your procedure and relieve pain.
 If pain is not controlled by these, narcotics are an option; however, they are rarely needed.
 When needed, most patients are able to stop narcotic pain medications after 1-2 weeks.